john-baxter/Bites-game/backlog.md

 ### Next
 Chocolate:
-- include chocolate in the trail
+- ~~include chocolate in the trail~~
-- figure out how/where to position it within the trail
+- ~~figure out how/where to position it within the trail~~
 - create a mechanism for it to be 'spent' from the player's hand
-- prompt player to use chocolate before & after regular turn
+- prompt player to use chocolate before and/or after regular turn
   * only if they have chocolate
 - implement the following rules:
   * Doubler